Deliverables & Publications

 D1.4 Validated model of Key OS Impact Pathways and guidelines/recommendations | This report will synthesise findings from across the project to present a coherent vision of Open Science Impact Pathways and present co-created multi-stakeholder policy guidelines and recommendations for future interventions to maximise these impacts - Coming Soon. | |

 D2.1 & D2.2 A data driven methodology for reproducibility indicators and Handbook of OS indicators (first version) | A data driven methodology for reproducibility indicators and a report on of indicators, data sources and approaches.
 Includes discussion of challenges and opportunities for identifying causal effects of open science.
-You can access the Handbook here. | Read more |
+You can access the most updated version of the Open Science Impact Indicator Handbook here (or click here for a Zenodo version).
+You can also access the PDF version (note: this pdf is an older version; the most updated version can be found above) | Read more |

 D2.3 A Handbook of OS indicators (final) | A report on indicators, data sources and approaches.
-Includes discussion of challenges and opportunities for identifying causal effects of open science - Coming Soon. | |
+Includes discussion of challenges and opportunities for identifying causal effects of open science.
+You can access the most updated version of the Open Science Impact Indicator Handbook here (or click here for a Zenodo version).
+You can also access the PDF version (note: this pdf is an older version; the most updated version can be found above) | Read more |

 D3.1 Case studies for evaluation of open science impact | Case studies for evaluation of open science impact. | Read more |